arbakker/geobuzz_workshop_2017/_sources/explore_geopackage.rst.txt

 gpkg_contents
 ~~~~~~~~~~~~~~

 Lists the datasets the GeoPackage contains.
 Column `table_name` contains the name of the table of that datasets.
+Any dataset in the GeoPackage needs to be registered in this table otherwise GeoPackage will not "see" the dataset in the GeoPackage.

 gpkg_geometry_columns
 ~~~~~~~~~~~~~~~~~~~~~~